 If you have a safeguarding concern about the welfare of a student you are required to report this immediately to one of the Designated Safeguarding Leads or a senior member of staff.

-Outside of school hours please contact Hillingdon Social Services on 01895 556633
+Outside of school hours please contact Hillingdon Stronger Families Hub on 01895 556006.

-For more information about our approach to safeguarding please see our Child Protection and Safeguarding and Child Protection policy.
+For more information about our approach to safeguarding please see our Child Protection and Safeguarding Policy.

 Barnhill Community High School actively supports the Metropolitan police and the local community when called upon.
 This could include but not limited to supporting the act of random knife arches, bag searches and/or sharing student information when requested.